bradkaley/NFT_Market_Analysis/README.md

 4. What does the landscape of NFT buyers and sellers look like?
 5. How are the new Bitcoin ETF and more volatile ETFs performing?
 Does this mean anything for potential future NFT ETFs?
 6. What kind of trading volumes do the chosen NFTs have compared to ETH and ETFs ?
-The following sections provide discussions and answer each quetion.
+The following sections provide discussions and answer each question.

 ## Broader Market Analysis